thecuz1/FacilityLocator/README.md

 6. **Run `startup.py` & Sync Commands**

-Majority of the commands are app commands which needs to be synced with discord running the command `{BOT_PREFIX}sync` will sync these commands
+Majority of the commands are app commands which needs to be synced with discord running the command `{BOT_PREFIX}jsk sync` will sync these commands